ISUgenomics/SequelQC/validation.md

 # SequelQC validation

 Test data set was downloaded from the [PacBio website](https://www.pacb.com/blog/puerto-rican-genome/).
-Human genome raw dataset, generated for benchmarking purposes by PacBio was used for validation.
-Briefly, the steps are as follows:
+Human genome data set, generated for benchmarking purposes by PacBio was used for validation.
+The steps are descried below:

 Data download: